martinktay/retail-promo-uplift-dashboard/README.md

 ## 🔍 Deep Analysis: The Human Story Behind the Data

-### **The Psychology of Customer Behavior: What the Numbers Don't Tell You**
+### **The Psychology of Customer Behaviour: What the Numbers Don't Tell You**

 When I first started this analysis, I expected to find the typical patterns—high-value customers responding best to promotions, email outperforming SMS, and electronics driving the highest basket sizes.
-But the data told a completely different story, one that challenges everything we think we know about customer behavior.
+But the data told a completely different story, one that challenges everything we think we know about customer behaviour.

 ### **🎯 The Lapsed Customer Revelation: Why "Lost" Customers Are Actually Gold Mines**